Skip to main content

 Protests

-• A registered angler may protest any other registered angler’s catch by filing a written protest to the tournament committee by 5:00 P.M. of the day of the protested catch.
+A registered angler may protest any other registered angler’s catch by filing a written protest to the Tournament Rules Committee by 5:00 P.M. of the day of the protested catch.
+Questions may be submitted for ruling by the Committee during fishing hours, however, pending any ruling, any catch under question should NOT be counted as scored until ruled as such by the Committee.

 Compliance

-Each team shall be responsible for accurately and completely filling out and signing the team’s scorecard each day and timely returning the scorecard and tournament photos to the tournament score keepers.
-Failure to comply with any rule or regulation of the tournament, or law, rule or regulation of Everglades National Park, may cause the disqualification of an angler or the angler’s catch.
+Each team shall be responsible for accurately and completely filling out and signing the team’s scorecard each day and timely returning the scorecard and tournament camera to the tournament committee boat.
+Failure to comply with any rule or regulation of the tournament, FWC regulation, law, rule or regulation of Everglades National Park, including but not limited to failure to observe poll/troll or idle zones, speeding, improper use of no motor zones, will cause the disqualification of an angler or the angler’s catch.

 Polygraphs